Diagnose a runtime failure

 ERROR: FLDLST: 1 errors found, see log

-This tells us that T2M is not a valid history variable for CAM.
-That’s because the correct variable for near surface temperature is TREFHT.
-T2M is not a CAM history field and this has caused CESM to crash
+This error message tells us that T2M is not a valid history variable for CAM.
+The correct variable for near surface temperature is TREFHT.
+T2M is not a CAM history field and this has caused CESM to crash.